51Degrees/specifications/pipeline-specification/conceptual-overview.md

 **Element Data** is a container, within the Flow Data, for Property values relating to a particular Flow Element.
 These values are set by Flow Elements during processing.
-Element Data is retrieved from Flow Data using the 'data key' associated with the Flow Element.
+Element Data is retrieved from Flow Data using the Data Key associated with the Flow Element.

 See [access to results](features/access-to-results.md) for more
 information on how this data can be accessed.